nogodan1234/nutanix/README.md

 2. nutanix_home_clean.sh
-	This is for /home/nutanix gaubage clean up which is addressed on KB 1540 You can just download this script to cvm which complains about /home/nutanix space then run it will clean up delet safe files and directories http://portal.nutanix.com/kb/1540
+	This is for `/home/nutanix` gaubage clean up which is addressed on Nutanix KB 1540 You can just download this script to cvm which complains about /home/nutanix space then run it will clean up delet-safe files and directories http://portal.nutanix.com/kb/1540
 	Please see more detail on readme_nutanix_home_clean.doc in this repo, how to use